Lukasa/peps/pep-0xxx.rst

 five additional cipher suites from the TLS 1.3 draft (draft-ietf-tls-tls13-18) are included, too.
 TLS 1.3 does not share any cipher suites with TLS 1.2 and earlier.
 The resulting enum will contain roughly 110 suites.

+Because of these limitations, and because the enum doesn't contain every defined cipher, and also to allow for forward-looking applications, all parts of this API that accept ``CipherSuite`` objects will also accept raw 16-bit integers directly.

 Rather than populate this enum by hand, we have a `TLS enum script`_ that builds it from Christian Heimes' `tlsdb JSON file`_ (warning: